konflux-ci/architecture/ADR/00xx-component-dependencies.md

 ### Build-service and PR Groups

 * When [build-service] responds to the build of a PR (PR #1) and propagates the digest from one Component to another as a PR (PR#2).
 It follows the declared `depends on` references to know which other repos should receive an update PR.
 It marks the PR that is submits (PR #2) as being in the same PR Group as the triggering PR (PR #1).
 This enables pre-merge testing of both changes.
-* When [build-service] submits PR #2, it marks it as "Draft" and it includes a reference to the triggering PR (PR #1) in the description of the automatically submitted PR (PR #2), giving the user some indication that it should not be merged out of order.
+* When [build-service] submits PR #2:
+  * It marks it as "Draft" and it includes a reference to the triggering PR (PR #1) in the description of the automatically submitted PR (PR #2), giving the user some indication that it should not be merged out of order.
+  * It checks to see if the two Components (source and destination as determined by the `depends on` references) are in the same git repository (a monorepo) and if PR #1 contains any changes to the `context` directory for the destination Component.
+If it does, then it create a new commit copying the code changes from that context directory in PR #1 to that context directory in PR #2, and it bases the commit that updates the digest reference on top of this synthetic commit.

 ## Applied to Use Cases